-The institution will be asked to select an Institutional Coordinator from within the institution to be the main liaison point between the institution, QQI and the Review Team throughout the review process.
+The institution will be asked to select an Institutional Coordinator from within the institution to be the main liaison point between the institution, the QQI and the Review Team throughout the review process.
 The institutional Coordinator should be familiar with the institution's structures, procedures, policies and committees for the management of quality assurance and enhancement.
 The institution may decide that the institutional quality officer/director is an appropriate person to undertake this role.
 The Review Team Chairperson will have the right to ask the Institutional Coordinator to disengage from the review process at any time if it is felt that there are conflicts of interest or if their presence would inhibit discussion about possible review findings and recommendations.

-QQI will visit each institution when they are commencing their process of self-evaluation to offer one-to-one briefing and support to the Institutional Coordinator to familiarise them with the processes of review and to clarify their role and responsibilities in the institutional review process.
+QQI will visit each institution to offer one-to-one briefing and support to the Institutional Coordinator 5-8 months in advance of the Planning Visit to familiarise them with the processes of review and to clarify their role and responsibilities in the institutional review process.